 It can seem like there are a million and one things that you need within your kit but all you really need are the beginner essentials to get you off the ground and give you a head start.
-These include items for hygiene & preparation, skin care, makeup-of course, and your trusted tools.
+These include items for hygiene & preparation, skin care, makeup—of course—and your trusted tools, like a professional makeup artist kit.
+If you are a makeup artist just starting out on this incredible journey, you might feel overwhelmed at the thought of starting your kit.
+Thankfully, we’ve put together a guide to help you get it right, with all of the beginner essentials you should include in your professional makeup artist kit.

-Brush Cleaner Scrub Pad: This spikey little brush pad is a great little product to keep in your kit and helps to remove any dirt from deep within the brush, giving your tools a proper clean.
+Brush Cleaner Scrub Pad: This spikey little brush pad is a great little product to keep in your professional makeup artist kit and helps to remove any dirt from deep within the brush, giving your tools a proper clean.

 Cotton Buds/Pads/Tissues: These inexpensive products are always worth having to hand.
 Cotton buds and pads can be easily disposed of and are also perfect for taking off any old makeup.

-Disposable Spoolies and Brushes: Likewise having disposable spoolies and brushes is always a good idea in helping to keep your environment clean and free from contamination.
-You can always bulk buy these products too, so you’ll definitely have enough.
+Disposable Spoolies and Brushes: Likewise, having disposable spoolies and brushes is always a good idea in helping to keep your environment clean and free from contamination.
+You can always bulk buy these products too, so you’ll definitely have enough for various tasks, including brow grooming or lip gloss application.

-Micellar Water/Makeup Remover: the perfect on-the-go cleanser to have in your kit.
+Micellar Water/Makeup Remover: The perfect on-the-go cleanser to have in your makeup kit.
 This can help to remove any old makeup and give you a clean base to work with.

-Face cleansers: You can’t go without a couple of good cleansers and toners in your kit either and should try to have at least one cleanser for each skin type.
-Including one for sensitive skin.
+Face cleansers: You can’t go without a couple of good cleansers and toners in your makeup kit either and should try to have at least one cleanser for each skin type, including one for sensitive skin.

-Moisturiser: Also making sure you have at least one moisturiser for each and every skin type is always a good idea when you’re starting out.
+Moisturiser: Also making sure you have at least one moisturiser for each skin type is always a good idea when you’re starting out.

 You can’t be a makeup artist without makeup, so this is undeniably the most crucial step when building up your kit.
 Having a variety of colours and products is also important, so that you can work with a diverse range of skin tones.